 These medications paralyze the worm, and they finally pass out of the body during bowel movements.
 Cramps may be felt when they pass.

 1. When can a pregnant woman take a dewormer?

 Pregnant women are usually recommended to take a dewormer after the first trimester (5).

 2. Can deworming cause miscarriage?

 A tapeworm infection during pregnancy is concerning but can also be treated.
 Fortunately, most symptoms of a tapeworm infection are easily noticeable.
 However, if you are doubtful that you have consumed improperly cooked meat or have been to unclean places, you may report your doctor to get tested for an infection.
-Early diagnosis could prevent most complications and ensure that the fetus receives a proper nutritional supply.
+Early diagnosis could prevent most complications of fetal malformations and ensure that the fetus receives proper prenatal nutrition.
 Either way, maintain proper hygiene during pregnancy and note any uncommon changes in the body to your physician to be safe.

 Infographic: Preventing Tapeworm Infection During Pregnancy

 A tapeworm infection, especially during pregnancy, can be one of the most uncomfortable conditions and may interfere with a healthy pregnancy.
 So if you want to avoid complications, taking the necessary measures to prevent this infection is better.
 Explore the infographic below to learn how.